Stormont Approves £36.4m Support Package as Fuel Protests Continue Across Northern Ireland

 What's Next

-The Executive is expected to continue negotiations with Westminster over additional funding.
-Community and voluntary sector organisations have called for the prepaid card scheme to be extended to a wider range of households, including those in private rented accommodation.
-The outcome of the London talks will be closely watched by households and businesses across Northern Ireland in the coming weeks.
+The Executive is expected to continue negotiations with Westminster over additional funding, and the outcome of those talks will be closely watched by households and businesses across Northern Ireland in the coming weeks.
+Community and voluntary sector organisations have called for the prepaid card scheme to be extended to a wider range of households, including those in private rented accommodation who may not currently qualify for support.
+The fuel protests are likely to continue until the Executive can demonstrate a more comprehensive and sustained response to the crisis.
+For more information, visit The Irish News and BBC Northern Ireland.